HugoBrisebois/python-book-finder/README.md

 ### Using the Executable

-1. Download the executable from the `dist` folder (or from your distribution source).
+1. Download the executable from the source code.
 2. Double-click the `.exe` file to run the application.
 No Python installation is required.

 ### Building the Executable Yourself